Copyright © 2021 All rights reserved.

 There are many other pro sequencer programs out there, for example: Cubase (Mac and PC), Logic Pro (Mac), Digital Performer (Mac), and Pro Tools (Mac and PC).
 If you’re on a budget then the best one to go for is Reaper (Mac and PC), or Audacity (Mac and PC) if you want a free one.
 Go here for a DAW comparison table.

 You may have seen Pro Tools mentioned in the music recording press and sometimes in the credits in music CD booklets.
 This is a top-end program that goes with dedicated hardware so involves a lot of investment, although a 'lite' software version is also available.
 It has gained a lot of acceptance in professional studios and has become the generic name in those circles for a computer-based audio and MIDI sequencer.
 In my view it has in the past lagged behind other DAWs in terms of some features and didn’t deserve to gain such rapid pre-eminence.
 In fact studios that the un-initiated believe to be ‘Pro Tools equipped’ often have one of the other leading DAW packages.

-Most of the above sequencer packages provide a try-before-you-buy demo version.
+Most of the above DAW packages provide a try-before-you-buy demo version.
 BandLab have made Cakewalk (was Sonar) free (!)
-Visit the BandLab site to find out how.
+Go here to download it.